Extracts the predicted ECx value as desired from an object of class

 A vector containing the estimated ECx value, including upper and lower 95% credible interval bounds.

-"relative" is calculated as the percentage decrease
+type "relative" is calculated as the percentage decrease

 from the maximum predicted value of the response (top) to the minimum